mailpace/blog/content/blog/rails-7_1-and-docker.md

 But this is just the start - to run in production there's much more to consider (SSL termination, Load Balancing, Horizontal Scaling, etc.)

-## Simplifying actual deployments
+## Actual Production Deployments

-If you're a Rails developer you likely are productive, so you probably don't want to spend your time learning about Docker, Kubernetes, and all the other things you need to know to deploy a Rails app in production.
+If you're a Rails developer you're probably focused on building a great product, so you don't want to spend your time learning DevOps and setting up your infrastructure - which your users don't care about, ever.

-The good news is that the creators of Basecamp have released https://github.com/basecamp/kamal (formerly called MRSK), which  simplifies running Rails apps on your own hardware, or IaaS providers like Hetzner and Digital Ocean, uses containers and includes things like blue/green deployments etc. It's realistically dependent on a Load Balancer + SSL Termination in front.
-So you'll want to set that up separately or use a Cloud Provider with it built in already.
+The good news is that Basecamp have released [Kamal](https://github.com/basecamp/kamal) (formerly called MRSK), which  simplifies running Rails apps on your own hardware, or on IaaS providers like Hetzner and Digital Ocean.
+It uses containers and includes things like zero downtime deploys via blue/green deployments.
+You'll still want a Load Balancer + SSL Termination in front, so you'll need to set that up separately or use a Cloud Provider with it built in already.

-A more complete PaaS like https://fly.io can get you up and running with Rails very quickly too, and there are options like https://www.hatchbox.io/ that can also use any cloud provider to get a Rails app up and running quickly.
+A more turnkey PaaS like [Fly.io](https://fly.io) can get you up and running with Rails very quickly too, and is kind of a spiritual successor to Heroku.

+There are also cool options like [HatchBox](https://www.hatchbox.io/) that can use any Ubuntu machine to get a Rails app up running quickly, with everything you typically need baked in.

-Still, it does feel like there's a gap in examples and tutorials for how to deploy Rails apps with containers, so hopefully this will improve with Rails 7.1 including a Dockerfile by default.
+So it looks like the Pet-VM approach for deploying Rails Apps is finally going to die out.
+But it does feel like there's a gap in examples, tutorials and services for deploying Rails apps with containers.
+Fingers crossed that Rails 7.1's Dockerfile will change this.